tonic/todo-list-exercise/angular/README.md

 There are no specific requirements about how you build the app.
 At a minimum, however, your application should fulfill the following:

+- Use Angular
-* Use Angular version 2 or greater and TypeScript
+- Use TypeScript
-* Use a CSS framework of your choice
+- Use a CSS framework of your choice
-* Implement all CRUD actions
+- Implement all CRUD actions

 ## Bonus Points

-* Add a persistence layer
+- Add a persistence layer
-* Create a build process
+- Create an API
+- Deploy the application

 ## Submission Guidelines